friends-of-forkcms/fork-cms-module-commerce/README.md

-# Fork CMS Catalog module
+# Fork CMS Commerce

-This catalog module is insipred by the created by Webleads.
-We upgraded this module from Fork version 3 to version 5.
-By this we are able to use more of the Fork features.
+This commerce module is inspired by the catalog module created by Webleads.
+[Jacob Van Dam](https://www.jvdict.nl) upgraded and improved this module massively.

 ## Capabilities